 My passive portfolio isn’t for everyone.
 You might think, for instance, that my faith in small cap value is misplaced.
 You may not agree that the outperformance of REIT’s will persist.
 You might not want to have an allocation to bonds.
 Perhaps you can take more pain than me.

 I am not a financial advisor.
-I also don’t have a financial advisor and prefer a DIY approach to my money, but this is also not for everyone.
-Speaking to a financial advisor can certainly help you reach your goals and they may offer tools and advise that can add value, such as tax advice and estate considerations.
+I also don’t have a financial advisor and prefer a DIY approach to my money.
+This is not for everyone.
+Speaking to a financial advisor can help you reach your goals and they may offer tools and advice that can add value, such as tax and estate considerations.
+They can also offer behavioral coaching during critical market drawdowns, when many are tempted to sell.

 Money is deeply personal.
 Only you know your tolerance for pain and risk.
 Good tools to test your own approach are Portfolio Visualizer and Portfolio Charts.
 Another great tool is Simba’s backtesting spreadsheet.